 Our local groups in England, Wales and Northern Ireland

-These groups are run by thousands of volunteers from all types of backgrounds, including teachers, nurses, lawyers, students, grandparents and more.
-They bring people together to improve their local environment, and fend off polluting and unjust proposals.
+These groups are run by thousands of volunteers from all backgrounds, including teachers, nurses, lawyers, students, grandparents and more.
+They bring people together to improve their local environment, and see off unjust proposals.

 Local environmental success stories

 Our local groups tackle all sorts of issues affecting people and the environment where they live.

 They have a fantastic track record of defending the things that we care most about.
 Whether that's fending off huge dirty energy projects like coal mines and fracking – or restoring natural habitats so that nature can thrive.